m

 Add Bifrost 2 or Modius for digital duties, and a Vidar or Aegir as a speaker amp, and Lyr+ is the heart of a full system, ready for headphones, speakers, and both analog and digital sources.
 You can even turn off Lyr+’s preamp outs, if you just want to listen to headphones.

-Designed and Built in California
+Designed and Built in the USA

 Lyr+ is covered by a 5-year limited warranty that covers parts and labor.
-And if you don’t like your Lyr+, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.
+And if you don’t like your Lyr, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.

 Solid State Mode, Low Gain